glennsvel90/volume-by-mouse-and-autocorrect/README.md

 ## Everything Search

-To search for any file, press the following keys simultaneously: f and space
+To search for any file, press the following keys three times rapidly: f

+## Google Translate highlighted Text

+Press the following keys simultaneously: control and shift and x